 Uganda achieved an improved ranking in the 2022 Trafficking in Persons report and maintained its new Tier 2 grade in the 2023 edition, in which Ethiopia also escaped the Tier 2 Watchlist ranking and became Tier 2.
-The TIP Report is released annually, assessing the state of the global fight against human trafficking and each country's response, and assigning them a tier ranking.
+The U.S. Government's TIP Report is released annually, assessing the state of the global fight against human trafficking and each country's response, and assigning them a tier ranking.